Mindful Gardening Tip: How to Practice “GAIA” In the Garden

 4. Acceptance

 Lastly, change your focus from your external environment to your internal environment, paying attention to what’s going on inside of you without judgment.
 Allow in all thoughts, feelings and sensations, whether they are pleasant, painful, or neutral.
 Allow them to just “be” as they are without believing that there is a “right” or “wrong” way to feel.
-Accept whatever comes up a this moment.
+Accept whatever comes up at this moment.
 Accepting our situation supports our emotional and physical health, helps us become better problem-solvers, and helps us get to know ourselves on a deeper level.

-Once you complete the 4 steps, it’s time to for your usual garden activities!
+Once you complete the 4 steps, it’s time for your usual garden activities!
 You will go into them in a calmer, more mindful state and feel good about a job well done.

 Mindful Garden Challenge: Can you do complete the GAIA practice for a full week?
 Let me know how it goes for you!